Mazda MX-30 interior, dashboard & comfort

 - 2Range, battery & chargingMazda cites environmental reasons for the MX-30's combination of short range and speedy charging

-- 5Interior & comfort - currently readingMazda's penchant for cool interiors continues, with great materials, decent infotainment and a modern feel inside the MX-30
+- 5Interior, dashboard & comfort - currently readingMazda's penchant for cool interiors continues, with great materials, decent infotainment and a modern feel inside the MX-30